 And then there was Todd.
 Melika realized she couldn’t read anything in that face that Todd wasn’t actively, intentionally projecting.
 She was starting to wonder if he had said or done anything genuine the whole evening.
 Todd’s frozen face screamed alertness and attention.
 His head was turned, studying the deserted space of the depopulated elevator.
 His eyes seemed to be straining against the cessation of time and movement.
 Veins in Todd’s forehead bulged out of his head.
 Melika hadn’t noticed how muscular he was before.
 Todd’s firm forearms were squeezing her chest, and Melika could feel the outline of Todd’s abs against her back as he held her against his chest.

-Melika didn’t think this nightmare could get worse until the glass walls of the elevator stopped reflecting its new, sparse population.
+Melika didn’t think this trip could get worse until the glass walls of the elevator stopped reflecting its new, sparse population.
 Suddenly, Melika saw a dorm room and a bed.
 The room was a mess.
 There were clothes sprawled everywhere.
 The casually discarded clothes were the closest thing that the sparsely furnished room had to any decorations.
 There weren’t any posters or banners or pennants.
 No pictures of loved ones, friends, or family.
 Just textbooks and clothes, a laptop and food.
 Melika still couldn’t move her body, but all of the walls of the elevator had become glass portals to this room.

 Todd and Melika were standing in the elevator, but they were also sitting on the dorm room’s bed.
 Melika had to watch as every awful fear came true through this looking glass.

 “I like this.
-Who is this?
-I don’t recognize the language they’re singing in.”
+Who is this?”

 Todd passed Melika a bottle of water that he had stored under his bed.